nojhan/lp-solid/README.md

 but to expose everything that Liquid Prompt actually watches.
 It thus shows a table with the full state of the system, as seen by Liquid Prompt.

+[So far, *Solid* is only implemented for Bash, but Zsh will come sooner or later.)

 Preview
 -------